 Created in 2014, SLU’s Institute for Catholic Education has its roots in a 1982 agreement between the University and the Archdiocese of St. Louis to provide a specialized master's degree program for lay Catholic school administrators and lay religious educators.
 In 2010, a doctoral cohort in Catholic leadership was added.
 Specialized master's and doctoral degree programs offered to students in Arkansas, Oklahoma and Texas followed in 2015.

 These programs were created so that you may be knowledgeable in matters of faith, professionally prepared and committed to the Church.
 It is our hope that graduates are capable of carrying out their functions as Catholic educators conscientiously, zealously and diligently.
+The programs meet the rigorous Missouri state requirements as well as the catechetical requirements for the Archdiocese of Saint Louis and the standards from the United States Conference of Catholic Bishops.

 Master’s in Educational Leadership: This program prepares you to become a Catholic school principal.
 The program requires 33 to 36 credit hours beyond the bachelor's degree and completion of a comprehensive written exam and oral examination.
 SLU’s M.A. in educational leadership can be tailored to meet initial principal certification for the State of Missouri.